 All of you who have ever cooked know that sometimes you keep the cookware on for a little too long and end up burning your pot and pan.
 We all hate to see our pans covered with those scorching marks and will do anything to get it removed for good.
 Well, I have good news for you guys because you can do this at home now!
 Yes, you heard me!
-You can now clean all the burn and scorch marks from your cookware and make it look like new again.
+You can now clean all the burn and scorch marks on your cookware and make it look like new again.

 Well, I have good news for you guys because you can do this at home now!
 Yes, you heard me!
-You can now clean all the burn and scorch marks from your cookware and make it look like new again.
+You can now clean all the burn and scorch marks on your cookware and make it look like new again.

 Just follow the below-mentioned steps from HomeGuyd.com and you will see your pots and pans shining as new again!

 - 1 cup of White vinegar

 - Double-sided sponge